bvibber/ogv.js/readme.md

 Currently this builds a non-functional build/ogv.swf which is not yet used in the demo player.

+## Building the demo

+If you did all the setup above, just run `make demo` or `make`.
+Look in build/demo/ and enjoy!

 ## License

 libogg, libvorbis, and libtheora are available under their respective licenses, and the JavaScript and C wrapper code in this repo is licensed under MIT.